toptensoftware/moe-js/readme.md

 ## Template Language

-Moe-js templates are similar to Mustache/Handlebars templates, but there are some important differences.
+Moe-js templates are similar to Handlebars templates, but there are some important differences.
 The following shows how to write Moe-js templates.

 ### Use `{{}}` to Embed Expressions